 Message from the Coordinator

-- Cross-disciplinary training—students have access to a wealth of strong faculty in departments outside of marketing, and take much of their coursework from experts in complementary fields
+• Cross-disciplinary training — students have access to the many outstanding departments at Isenberg and across the university, taking much of their coursework from experts in complementary fields.

-- Dual focus on research and teaching—students receive training in how to conduct high-level, scholarly research, and also gain teaching experience through leading classes and engaging with faculty mentors
+• Dual focus on research and teaching—students receive training in how to conduct high-level research and gain teaching experience through leading classes and engaging with faculty mentors.

 Students generally complete a PhD in marketing within 4-5 years.
 Students must take 48 hours of coursework, including marketing theory, statistics and research methods.
 Students complete an independent research project during their first two summers, and must pass a comprehensive exam.
 Students teach for three years at Isenberg and research, write and defend a dissertation.